Skip to Main Content

 According to the Digital Research Alliance of Canada, research data management (RDM) refers to "the processes applied throughout the lifecycle of a research project to guide the collection, documentation, storage, sharing, and preservation of research data, and allows researchers to find and access data" (n.d., "What is RDM?).
 It intersects with open and collaborative research practices, as it emphasizes sharing your research data whenever possible.

-Current best practices in RDM centre largely on the principles that research data should be made Findable, Accessible, Interoperable, and Reusable (FAIR):
+Current best practices in RDM centre follow the principles that research data should be made Findable, Accessible, Interoperable, and Reusable (FAIR) (note this is not equivalent to making data open by default; the phrase "as open as possible, as closed as necessary" is often used to describe this distinction):

 RDM supports researchers to work effectively and ethically with the data they collect.
 More broadly, it's important for ensuring that data is contributing to the wider community and enhancing the transparency and reliability of research findings.